npeshekncsu/st558-project2/Readme.md

   return (as.list(parsed$data)$city)
 }
 ```

+### Get air quality and weather metrics based on country, state and city

 Function returns air quality based on the `country`, `state` and `city`.
 If `city` is not provided, random sample of the size `sample_size` will